oreillyross/coding-patterns/README.md

 * [Interview Cake](https://www.interviewcake.com/)
 * [Leet code](https://leetcode.com/)
 * [Neet code](https://www.youtube.com/channel/UC_mYaQAE6-71rjSN6CeCA-g) A youtube channel from a a guy who is now a Google engineer who created videos in python of many Leet code challenges
+* [Algo.monster] A site which distills essential algorithms, data structures and techniques for interviewing.
+Created by former Google engineers.

 ## General Patterns to start solving a problem